 - Encourage physical activity and healthy eating to reduce obesity.
 Obesity has been linked to a variety of serious chronic illnesses, including diabetes, heart disease, cancer, and arthritis.

 - Promote smoking cessation.
 Cigarette smoking is the leading cause of preventable disease and death in the United States and is the most significant risk factor for chronic lower respiratory disease.
 If you can’t quit smoking cigarettes, I suggest you try a safer alternative like vaping.
 You also have the option to get e-juices with less nicotine at a vape store online.
+Why not also get your hands on these highly effective delta 8 wax dabs for sale online!

 - Promote motor vehicle safety.
 Rural healthcare providers should encourage patients to always wear a seat belt and counsel parents and child care providers to use age- and size-appropriate car seats, booster seats, best infant car seat and seat belts on every trip.